MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-utilities.md

 # UsmtUtils Syntax

-This article describes the syntax for the utilities available in User State Migration Tool (USMT) 10.0 through the command-line interface.
+This article describes the syntax for the utilities available in User State Migration Tool (USMT) through the command-line interface.
 These utilities:

-- Improve your ability to determine cryptographic options for your migration.
+- Improve the ability to determine cryptographic options for the migration.

 - Help removing hard-link stores that can't otherwise be deleted due to a sharing lock.

-- Verify whether the catalog file or any of the other files in the compressed migration store have become corrupted.
+- Verify whether the catalog file or any of the other files in the compressed migration store are corrupted.

-- Extract files from the compressed migration store when you migrate files and settings to the destination computer.
+- Extract files from the compressed migration store created when files and settings are migrated to the destination computer.

 ## UsmtUtils.exe